About

 Hollywood is DEAD.

 This collection of re-imagined movie posters is brainchild of notorious artist Matt Busch.
-Each HOLLYWOOD IS DEAD poster parody is faithfully recreated by Busch’s ability to adapt any painting style thrown his way.
-As opposed to just taking the original posters and altering them digitally in PhotoShop, Busch has painstakingly hand-painted every detail with traditional mixed media, before slaughtering them with a zombified treatment.
+Each Hollywood-is-Dead poster parody is faithfully recreated by Busch’s ability to adapt any painting style thrown his way.
+As opposed to just taking the original poster images and altering them digitally in PhotoShop, Busch has painstakingly hand-painted every detail with traditional mixed media, before slaughtering them with a zombified treatment.

-Already a renown poster artist, Busch has produced ‘real’ illustrations for posters, books, games, and trading cards for such Hollywood properties as STAR WARS, LORD OF THE RINGS, INDIANA JONES, THE CROW, and countless others.
-Busch has also created art for major musical artists like ALICE COOPER, BLACK SABBATH, MOTLEY CRUE and POISON, to name a few.
+Already a renown poster artist, Busch has produced ‘real’ illustrations for posters, books, games, and trading cards for such Hollywood properties as Star Wars, Indiana Jones, Lord of the Rings, The Crow, and countless others.
+Busch has also created art for major musical artists like Alice Cooper, Black Sabbath, Motley Crue, and Poison, to name a few.

 Since then, Busch has had an overwhelming demand to create zombie parodies of all the classic movie posters.
 A labor of love, the artist re-imagined 10 new iconic images which were released in the Summer of 2009, including E.T.
 (The Extra Terrorestrial), Harry Potter (Scary Rotter) and Breakfast at Tiffany’s (Breakfast Is Tiffany).
-Just in time for Halloween, Busch released 13 more in October, including Back to the Future (Bleak is the Future), The Princess Bride (The Princess Died), The Little Mermaid (The Lethal Mermaid) and Toy Story (Toy Gory).
+The same year, during Halloween season, Busch released 13 more, including Back to the Future (Bleak is the Future), The Princess Bride (The Princess Died), The Little Mermaid (The Lethal Mermaid) and Toy Story (Toy Gory).

 And what of the zombie menace?
-“It’s an ironic twist,” says Busch, “to take these beautiful master-works and attempt to recreate every detail, while at the same time, shredding them to bloody pulps.
+“It’s an ironic twist,” says Busch, “to take these beautiful master-works and attempt to recreate every detail, while at the same time, slaughtering them to bloody pulps.
 Literally.
-Nothing here is sacred, but it’s all in good fun and out of the utmost respect to the original posters that had such an impact on my life.”
+Nothing here is sacred, but it’s all in good fun and out of the utmost respect to the original posters and artists that had such an impact on my life.”

-In addition to the website, all 30 Hollywood is Dead paintings are now on exhibit in the ArtInsights Animation and Film Art Gallery in Reston, Virginia.
-Ironically, while some say Busch has shredded these masterworks into box office cadavers, portions of the gallery sales will be donated to the Nation Film Preservation Foundation.
+In addition to the website, the original Hollywood-is-Dead paintings are now on exhibit at the ArtInsights Animation and Film Art Gallery in Reston, Virginia.
+Ironically, while some say Busch has shredded these masterworks into box office cadavers, portions of the gallery sales will be donated to the National Film Preservation Foundation.
 Gallery owner Leslie Combemale states, “I love parody and edgy creepy things like zombies, but we don’t want to overtly offend anyone or defame our favorite movies or poster artists in any way.
-Yes, these images are over-the-top, but they are also a commentary about our pop culture, and a love note from Matt to the original artists who created these classics and to the dying art used to make classic movie posters.”
+Yes, these images are over-the-top, but they are also a commentary about our pop culture, and a love note from Matt to the original artists who created these classics and to the dying art used to make great movie posters.”

-In this bleak vision, Hollywood may be dead, but these box office cadavers are sure to bring you coming back for more.
+In this bleak vision, Hollywood may be dead, but these box office cadavers keep flesh-cravers coming back for more.

 To see the available original art, visit all of Busch’s Hollywood is Dead paintings at the ArtInsights Animation and Film Art Gallery here: http://www.artinsights.com/ViewArtist.aspx?ArtistId=38